thedudeabides1973/OSCP----NOOB-to-the-max/README.md

 # OSCP----NOOB-to-the-max
-OSCP ideas from the NOOB to the max if you like this, great.  if you don't, great.
+OSCP ideas from the NOOB to the max.
+If you like this, great.
+If you don't, great.